 The total number of award recipients is limited to fifteen (15) teams per year

-*NEW for 2023* Nominators can now submit nominations online!
+Nominators can submit nominations online!
 Click on the button below and fill in the form to submit your nomination directly to OMSSA.
 If you have any questions, please contact OMSSA at info@omssa.com.

 At the start of the COVID-19 pandemic, the community was faced with the closure of many programs and services.
 The City of Ottawa’s Community and Social Services department established temporary respite centres as a place where Ottawa residents experiencing homelessness, or those precariously housed, could go to meet their needs.
 As service delivery began to transition back to the community, gaps in programs and services were identified and that were anticipated to exist beyond the pandemic.
 In response, the Catherine St. Community Service Hub (the Hub) was established.